06 Jun UK retail crisis – here’s how retailers can get back on track

 A great example of this is the partnership between Next and Costa.
-Shoppers can grab a cup of their favourite brew at the same time as shopping in store.
-Or perhaps the idea of a break and a coffee is enough to pull people through Next’s door.
+Shoppers can grab a cup of their favourite brew at the same time as shopping in-store.
+Or perhaps the idea of a break and coffee is enough to pull people through Next’s door.

 Why does it work?
 Because they offer a customer experience you can’t get online.
 It increases footfall and helps to keep people in the shop for longer, maybe giving those extra few valuable minutes to make a decision to buy that dress and second pair of jeans.

 Ultimately, successful retailers in today’s market are the ones that prioritise customer experience.
 Technology can be used to improve the customer journey – not only by gathering data to understand customers better but by being able to seamlessly integrate multiple businesses’ systems to make co-location a success.

 When everything works together perfectly and the customer receives an exceptional standard of service, they are more likely to buy from you again.
 They’re also more likely to tell people about their positive experience.
 This is when a one-off purchase (those often done on Amazon) has the potential to develop into a lasting relationship and returning customers.

 The challenges I’ve outlined in this article are not necessarily retail-specific.
 You could argue that every business needs to become more agile, targeted and provide a seamless customer experience.
 Digital transformation and a modern IT infrastructure shouldn’t be seen as a cost burden.
 It should be seen as an opportunity to reimagine your entire business model and how you interact with customers.
 As we’ve seen with M&S, those retailers that have fallen behind are now accelerating their own process of digital transformation in order to remain competitive.